Isaac Paredes Preview, Player Props: Rays vs. Mariners

 Mariners Pitching Rankings

-- The Mariners have the first-ranked team ERA across all MLB pitching staffs (3.74).
+- The Mariners' 3.76 team ERA ranks second among all league pitching staffs.

-- Mariners pitchers combine to give up 157 home runs (1.1 per game), the eighth-fewest in baseball.
+- Mariners pitchers combine to give up 158 home runs (1.1 per game), the eighth-fewest in the league.

-- The right-hander's last time out came on Monday against the Cincinnati Reds, when he threw five innings, surrendering five earned runs while giving up four hits.
+- In his most recent time out on Tuesday against the Cincinnati Reds, the right-hander went five innings, giving up one earned run while surrendering seven hits.

-- In 14 games this season, the 23-year-old has put up a 4.50 ERA and 8.7 strikeouts per nine innings, while giving up a batting average of .230 to his opponents.
+- In 21 games this season, the 25-year-old has amassed an ERA of 3.83, with 8.1 strikeouts per nine innings.
+Opponents are hitting .234 against him.

 © 2023 Data Skrive.
 All rights reserved.